duncanmfield/finance-tool/README.md

 > The bootstrap flow

 - Django bootstrapper `manage.py` uses `core/settings.py` as the main configuration file
-- `core/settings.py` loads the app magic from `.env` file
+- `core/settings.py` loads the app environment variables from the `.env` file
-- Redirect the guest users to Login page
+- Guest users are redirected to the login page
-- Unlock the pages served by *app* node for authenticated users
+- Authenticated users are served pages from the *app* node

 <br />